ciuc123/ciuc123.github.io/_posts/2025-09-17-php-84-performance-boost.md

 date: 2025-09-17
 ---

-# PHP 8.4 Performance Boost: Why Your Development Team Should Upgrade Now
+# Why Your Development Team Should Upgrade Now

 PHP 8.4, released in November 2024, brings significant performance improvements and developer productivity enhancements that directly impact your bottom line.
 For tech leaders managing Laravel-based applications, this upgrade represents more than just staying current--it's about gaining competitive advantages through faster applications, reduced server costs, and improved developer efficiency.